 Supply materials like disinfectants (for contaminants or hazardous wastes), heavy-duty mops and buckets (for chemical spills), specialty cleaners (for mould and rust), and a sufficient number of waste bins, among others.

 Keeping the workplace clean and safe is good for both your employees and your bottom line.
-It keeps your workers in good health, your products in peak quality, and your heavy machinery functional and in excellent working order.
+It keeps your workers in good health, your products in peak quality, and your heavy machinery functional and excellent working order.